 There are no reports now that result in negative side effects.
 Treating the cause of hair loss when it begins can allow for hair to grow back more quickly with a less invasive approach like LLLT.
 In some cases, other treatments are needed.
 The success of this treatment is all dependent upon your own expectations and consistency, and the cause of hair loss.
 Treatment for hair loss caused by an illness, medicine, or damage to the hair usually tend to yield results more quickly than treatments for inherited hair loss, but can be effective either scenario.

 PAI Medical Group of Indiana (www.WeGrowHairIndy.com) offers free and private consultations for men and women experiencing all degrees of hair loss, balding, and thinning.
 Virtual consultations are also offered, which can be done remotely over a computer and telephone.
-During your consultation, you will learn more about PAI Medical Group’s proven hair restoration solutions available: ARTAS Robotic FUE hair transplant procedure, Multi-Unit Hair Grafting™ hair transplantation, Platelet Rich Plasma (PRP), FDA approved Laser Hair Therapy and Micro-Pigmentation.
-Please call 317.522.2995 or click here to request a consultation on-line.
+During your consultation, you will learn more about PAI Medical Group’s proven hair restoration solutions available: ARTAS Robotic FUE hair transplant procedure, Multi-Unit Hair Grafting™ hair transplantation, Enhanced Plasma Therapy, FDA approved Laser Hair Therapy and Micro-Pigmentation.

 Take the next step to look & feel your best again!
 We’d love to help you with your hair restoration goals.
 If you’d like more information, or to set up a FREE consultation to meet with one of our trained professionals to discuss your concerns and hair loss treatment options, please fill out your email address here.